Implementing Accommodations in Content Areas - 31408

 Audiences

-Teacher - Special Education, Assistant Principals, Charter School Personnel, Coordinators, CTE (Career and Technical Education) Personnel, CTE Teachers, Diagnosticians, Instructional Leaders, Paraprofessionals, Principals, Teacher - Bilingual Education Program, Teacher - Early Childhood/PreK/Kindergarten, Teacher - Elementary (Grades 1-5), Teacher - General Education, Teacher - High School (Grades 9-12), Teacher - Middle School (Grades 6-8)
+Teacher - Special Education, Assistant Principals, Charter School Personnel, Coordinators, CTE (Career and Technical Education) Personnel, Teachers-CTE, Diagnosticians, Instructional Leaders, Paraprofessionals, Principals, Teacher - Bilingual Education Program, Teacher - Early Childhood/PreK/Kindergarten, Teacher - Elementary (Grades 1-5), Teacher - General Education, Teacher - High School (Grades 9-12), Teacher - Middle School (Grades 6-8)

 Session